-In early 2020, the American Epilepsy Society published the results of the most important and conclusive cannabis research studies ever done.
-The study tested the effects of CBD on 261 subjects with treatment-resistant epilepsy (TRE).
-It determined that the non-intoxicating cannabinoid caused a significant reduction in seizure frequency in over 60% of patients.
+Recently, the American Epilepsy Society published the results of one of the most important and conclusive cannabis research studies ever done.
+The study tested the effects of CBD on 261 subjects with treatment-resistant epilepsy (TRE), and determined that the non-intoxicating cannabinoid caused a significant reduction in seizure frequency in over 60% of patients.

 Likewise, a simultaneous study out of New York University’s Comprehensive Epilepsy Center produced similar results.
 Out of 120 Dravet syndrome patients (Dravet is a rare, life-threatening and debilitating epilepsy disorder), researchers noted a reduction in seizure frequency in over 39% of patients, with 5% going ultimately seizure-free after the 14 week test period had ended.